Asian Art Outpost

 shourinji kenpou

-This is a specific type of martial arts in Japan that claims origins in the Kung Fu practiced in the original Shaolin Monastery of China.
+少林寺拳法 is a specific type of martial art in Japan that claims origins in the Kung Fu practiced in the original Shaolin Monastery of China.

-The first three characters mean "Shaolin Monastery" and you might notice the Japanese is pronounced in a very similar way.
-This is because many words were "borrowed" from the original Chinese when Japan did not have a written language and simply absorbed Chinese characters into their language around the 5th century.
+The first three characters mean “Shaolin Monastery,” and you might notice the Japanese is pronounced in a very similar way.
+The reason is, many words were “borrowed” from the original Chinese when Japan did not have a written language and simply absorbed Chinese characters into their language around the 5th century.
 When a Japanese word did not exist, the Chinese pronunciation was often absorbed as well as the written form.

 I imagine if you are looking for this title, you already know what it means, so the above is simply extra information that a student of Shorinji Kempo might want to know.